 Maybe its asking for trouble but the fabric I used in this one here is a very dark grey linen with a crease printed onto it.
 Does linen need any more creasing than it already has?
 I don’t think so.
 But I loved the idea of it anyway.
 Both the fabrics for this top come from Fabworks Mill Shop – they are now selling fabrics online, should you be tempted.

 And then, just to sharpen it up a little, I have finished the sleeves in a fabulous leather-look python print.
 I like the way it takes the edge off the prettiness and is a lovely contrast of textures.
 This black dress from H&M is another good example of how to use python print without looking over the top.
 Keep your fabric colours the same and just use the snakeskin as a texture change.
-I love a bit of animal print but I think less is more, or you end up looking like Bet Lynch, (iconic British soap star, for you Americans!) which, however fabulous she may be, is NOT a look I aspire to.
+I love a bit of animal print but I think less is more, or you end up looking like Bet Lynch, which, however fabulous she may be, is not a look I aspire to.